surma/importalias/API.md

 #### /domains
 ##### POST /domains/[domain]
 Claim a domain.
 If this call succeedes, you can manage this domain’s aliases.
-The server will look for a TXT-Record on this domain’s DNS which has to be names `_importalias.[domain]` and has to contain your user ID.
+The server will look for a CNAME-Record on this domain’s DNS which has to point to `[your UID].importalias.surmair.de`.
 Returns: 204 on success

 ##### GET /domains/